Month: January 2017

 My husband and I are still in the apartment the insurance company arranged for us and while things are generally calmer and we have found a workable rhythm to life, reconstruction has yet to begin on the house and we don’t really know when it will.
 There’s still a slew of paperwork to wade through and dependence on the cooperation of a couple of other bureaucratic entities to secure.
 So while the rest of the city has pretty much recovered and moved on from Hurricane Matthew, we continue to wait for resolution.

 It was not until this week that I was able to put my full attention on Zingara Poet.
-I could see that my poor pet project was listing on the waves, submissions and emails neglected since late September despite every intention, even the hiring of an intern, to respond to submissions in a more speedy manner this year.
+I could see my pet project listing on the waves, submissions and emails neglected since late September despite every intention, even the hiring of an intern, to respond to submissions in a more speedy manner this year.
 Yet I did not want to bring my anxious energy to my poetry reading.
 I’ve leaned that the two just don’t mix — so kept putting it off until I was in better spirits.

 I am glad to say that, as of this writing, most of the October and November submissions have been reviewed and responded to.
 In the week to come, I will be looking over the rest of December submissions and sending out my decisions.
 Likewise, poems for most of the first half of 2017 have been chosen and their dates of publication scheduled (only a few spots left).
 With luck, I will be able to enter the new submission period (later this year) caught up and, I am keeping my fingers crossed here, from the comfort of my own home.